tidev-cellar/titanium-boilerplates/templates/typescript-classic-app/README.md

-# typescript-alloy-app
+# typescript-classic-app

-> Use TypeScript to develop your Alloy based Titanium app.
+> Use TypeScript to develop your classic Axway Titanium app.

 A very simple greeter example app written in TypeScript.